Usmanh25/bigfishlittlefish/README.md

 ## Background

-My project is going to be a game called "Big Fish Little Fish" The game has a simple user interface, using only the up and down arrow keys to maneuver a fish up and down along the left side of the screen.
-The point of the game is to avoid bigger fish and sharks that are rendered into the screen from the right side, transversing from right to left in a horizontal line.
-If you make contact with a shark, or a fish of your size or bigger, you lose the game.
-If a fish is smaller and you make contact, the player fish increases in size, and the game speeds up one level.
-There are only 3 max levels, until the fish is at it's largest possible size.
-From that point, sharks are rendered twice as fast and the goal is to compile the largest score possible.
+My project is going to be a game called "Big Fish Little Fish" The game has a simple user interface, using the arrow keys to maneuver a fish around the screen.
+The point of the game is to eat other fish and grow in size.
+Whie doing so, you must avoid sharks that are rendered into the screen, transversing towards you in horizontal lines.
+If you are smaller than the shark and make contact, you lose the game.
+If you are bigger than the shark and make contact, you win.

-Score is calculated as 500 points per second, and 1000 points per eaten fish.
-As you increase by level, there are 500 points added per eaten fish.

 ## Functionality & MVPs

 In "Big Fish Little Fish," users will be able to:

-- Move up and down, controlling the fish's movement
+- Move up/down/left/right to control the fish's movement

-- Add in their name to a submit box after losing, to log their high score (if they do not log in a name and just press the 'submit score' button a generic name is added to the leaderboard

-- mute the game music
+- Increase in size when eating brown or blue fish

+- Decrease in size when eating yellow fish

 In addition, this project will include:

-- a Main Menu where users can select options to "Play Game", view the "Instructions" or see the "Leaderboard" of high scores, as well as "Mute"
+- a Main Menu where users can select options to "Play Game"

-- a "You Lose" Menu, where users can select options to "Play Again" or view "Leaderboard" as well as "Mute"
+- a "You Lose" Menu, where users can select options to return to the Main Menu

-- some nautical backround music

 ## Wireframe